The pagan origin of the papacy: Why Saint Peter is not the first pope

 - The pontifices’ main task was maintaining the Pax Deorum, the ‘peace with the gods.’

-- They advised the magistrates, interpreted the omens, controlled the calendar.
+- They advised the magistrates, interpreted the omens, and controlled the calendar.

 - Consecration of all temples and other sacred places and objects dedicated to the gods.